 She had showered in our master bathroom instead of in the guest shower.
 She used my razor and some of my other personal items.
 Her wet towel was shoved underneath the desk in the guestroom.
 I absolutely have compassion for someone, especially a young girl, who is homeless.
 Showering and doing laundry are things I could’ve easily gotten past.
-It was how easily the lies flowed out and the fake reference and how creepy and angry this guy (who seemed to be her husband based on his posts) appeared to be from what I saw on Facebook.
+It was how easily the lies flowed out.
+And the fake reference, how creepy and angry this guy (who seemed to be her husband based on his posts) appeared to be from what I saw on Facebook.

 I grabbed my computer and immediately googled her name with the name I thought might be her middle name and with the last name on Care.com and found that she has a record of shoplifting and had a warrant out for an eviction case.
 All which make sense to her being homeless.
 I quickly looked for the things in our house that are valuable and everything was there.
 It didn’t appear that she had rummaged through anything except what she used in the bathroom.
 Although, I was only gone for just over an hour and she seemed very focused on showering and laundry.

-Right away, I contacted Care.com and told them what happened.
+Right away, I contacted Care.com and told them about my nanny nightmare story.
 They apologized and that was the last I heard about it until a few weeks later when I received an email that her profile had been removed.

 The day after this happened, I texted her.
 I told her that I wasn’t sure what was going on in her life right now, but that I hope she is okay.
 I also told her not to come back again.
 She did not respond.